-Are Monitored Valves really Safe?
+Are Monitored Valves Really Safe?

-During recent years there have been many developments within the safety industry about hydraulics and in particular pneumatic valves.
+During recent years there have been many developments within the safety industry for hydraulics and in particular pneumatic valves.
 These systems have predominately been applied to press applications and primary fluid power machine supply.

 There is also additional redundancy within this form of monitoring by the added security of either a thermal overload or motor circuit breaker, whereas should a contactor fail, the contactor may permit one phase to remain connected, in which case the motor protection would provide the additional redundancy therefore shutting down the control system with a feedback monitoring contact to indicate a system failure.

-While there were several products available in Europe and Australia for safety applications, as previously discussed the manufacturers could not demonstrate compliance with the key standards that outline the requirements for the safety related parts of control systems.
+And while there were several products available in Europe and Australia for safety applications; manufacturers could not demonstrate compliance with the key standards that outline the requirements for the safety related parts of control systems.

 Although there were many electronic safety devices in the market, nothing could safety interlock with pneumatic or hydraulic devices.
 Therefore, Murray developed a global solution.
 The first monitored pneumatic safety valve, using positive driven high precision safety switching for the monitoring function.
 We are still using the technology 20 years later!